Lado Enclave: Congo Free State rule

 In 1899, Leopold wanted to annul the Franco-Congolese Treaty, allowing him to gain more territory but the British opposed it, claiming that "serious consequences" would occur if Leopold attempted to expand the enclave's borders.

 In January 1900, some bored officials who had decided to explore the swamps beyond the Lado border were found by a British patrol.
 British officials believed this to be an official sortie and considered sending a military expedition to the enclave.

-Kiro had been the location of the British residence in the region but following the move to Belgian rule, a post (also called Kiro) was established a few kilometres north of the Lado Enclave's Kiro on the west bank of the Nile.
+Kiro had been the location of the British residence in the region but following the move to Congo Free State rule, a post (also called Kiro) was established a few kilometres north of the Lado Enclave's Kiro on the west bank of the Nile.
 However, in April 1901 it was discovered that this post lay within the enclave's territory and a new British post was created across the river at Mongalla.
 The British were quick to populate and arm Mongalla, with a British Inspector, police officer, two companies of the Sudanese battalion under a British officer and a gunboat stationed there.

 In 1905, the strategic importance of the Lado Enclave became clear enough for the British to consider offering Leopold a small part of the Bahr-el-Ghazal in exchange for the enclave.
 As part of this offer, the British agreed to remove their troops from the area while Leopold considered the offer.
 However, instead of considering, Leopold immediately ordered his troops to occupy the now vacant military posts, which was seen as a "futile and disastrous outbreak of Leopold's lust for short-term advantages.
 Its inevitable result was a sharp British order to Congolese forces to retreat southwards, followed by the closing of the Nile to Congolese transport."

-In May 1906 the British cancelled the Belgian lease of the Bahr-el-Ghazal, although Leopold refused to evacuate the region until the promised railway between the Lado Enclave and the Congo frontier was built.
+In May 1906 the British cancelled the lease of the Bahr-el-Ghazal, although Leopold refused to evacuate the region until the promised railway between the Lado Enclave and the Congo frontier was built.

 The Lado Enclave was important to the Congo Free State as it included Rejaf, which was the terminus for boats on the Nile, as the rapids there proved a barrier to further travel.
 Rejaf was the seat of the commander, the only European colonial official within the enclave, who were in place from 1897 to June 1910.
 Efforts were made to properly defend Lado against any possible incursion by another colonial power, with twelve heavy Krupp fort guns installed in November 1906.

 However, there continued to be uncertainty in the enclave with the knowledge that the enclave would revert to British rule upon Leopold's death.
-As a result, the Belgians were unable to create an effective government, leading to civil unrest within the enclave.
+As a result, the Congo Free State was unable to create an effective government, leading to civil unrest within the enclave.

 There were also rumours of gold deposits in Lado which led to great interest in the region in the early years of the twentieth century.